Emergency and crisis management plans

-Through our ongoing training program, Eastman trains employees who have response or communications responsibilities in the event of an emergency.
-Eastman completes emergency exercises, at least annually, to test operability of the written emergency response plan.
+Through ongoing programs, Eastman trains employees who have response or communications responsibilities in the event of an emergency.
+Eastman completes emergency response drills and exercises, at least annually, to test operability of the emergency response plans.

-The emergency response plan contains communications and the recovery needs of the community during and after a site emergency.
+The emergency response plans contain communications and procedures for ensuring the safety of employees, contractors and site communities.
 Communications include relevant and useful emergency response planning information to the local emergency planning authorities or committees.
-Eastman sites coordinate the written site emergency response plan with the comprehensive community emergency response plan and other facilities and periodically test the plan.
+Eastman sites coordinate each site emergency response plan with the comprehensive community emergency response plan and other facilities and periodically test each plan.